gretchunkim/pnp-modern-search/docs/extensibility/index.md

 - Your project must be an [SPFx library component](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/library-component-overview).
 - The main entry point of your library must implement the `IExtensibilityLibrary` interface from the `@pnp/modern-search-extensibility` library.
-- You library **manifest ID** must be registered in the Web Part where you want to use the extension.
+- Your library **manifest ID** must be registered in the Web Part where you want to use the extension.

 !!! important "SPFx version"
     The SPFx library project must use the same SPFx version as the main solution (currently `1.15.2`).
 Owherwise you may face issues at build time.
 See [GitHub issue #1893](https://github.com/microsoft-search/pnp-modern-search/issues/1893)